swat-ds/fps.swarthmore.edu/_posts/2017-12-11-poetry-ossama-ahmad-herkal.md

 <br/>The tears of resistance and victory
 <br/>A shining gem, similar to the dew drops of the morning
 <br/>One filled with love for flowers, one which awaits the kiss of a bee, one <br/>which paints a smile on my face, a smile crafted with the feathers of nature, <br/>filled with the colors of the spring, colors which speak the language of love, <br/>and it makes me laugh and laugh and smile, and love life
-[I changed the last line a bit because I felt like a lot will be lost in translation if translated literally]

 <hr/>